toposware/docs/docs/learn/threshold-signature.md

 :::tip Threshold Signature

-A _t out of n_ threshold signature scheme is a multi-party digital signature protocol such that a any honest subset of signers of cardinality _t_ or greater of the total of _n_ participants is sufficient to successfully create a valid signature.
+A _t out of n_ threshold signature scheme is a multi-party digital signature protocol such that any honest subset of signers of cardinality _t_ or greater of the total of _n_ participants is sufficient to successfully create a valid signature.

 :::

-In addition to augmenting FROST with robustness in the distributed key generation phase, ICE-FROST protocol allows a blockchain network to distribute a **static long-running public key** with respect to which partial signatures can be produced by any set of signers.
+In addition to augmenting FROST with robustness in the distributed key generation phase, ICE-FROST protocol enjoys two properties that are tailored for our XCP design; namely, i) exact **identification of a cheating entity** during the key generation and signing protocols, that can conclude in preventing cheating if suitable punishments ar predicted for cheaters, and ii)allowing a blockchain network to distribute a **static long-running public key** with respect to which partial signatures can be produced by any set of signers.
+This allows the public key associated to each side-chain stay static while the set of potential signers can vary easily.
 This is a key feature for blockchains, i.e. dynamic networks whose participating nodes arbitrarily join and leave.

 ### ICE-FROST Protocol Outline